linmiaviles/cybersecurity-esp32-security-camera/README.md

  Step three : Next, select tools "Board: Audino Uno , Boards Manger".
 Search ESP32 and install it.
 This will activate the esp32 camera
 , in which you will further use it for secuirty reasons by live wifi.

- Step Four : Select Device Manager to find PORT user, depeding on the device, this step may look different for everyone.
+ Step Four : Select Device Manager to find PORT user, depending on the device, this step may look different for everyone.

  Step Five : Select the port you used connected to your device.